grantspassoregon/documentation/src/virtual_env.md

 python -m venv technician
 ```

-If you wish to overwrite an old test environment (deleting any packages installed into it), add the flag '--clear':
+If you wish to overwrite an old virtual environment (deleting any packages installed into it), add the flag '--clear':

 ```{PS}
 python -m venv test --clear